 There are several things to consider before and after your rebranding efforts, including:

-Relying on a homogenous group of individuals to manage rebranding sets you off on the wrong foot.
+- Harness diversity to drive collaboration and innovation – relying on a homogenous group of individuals to manage rebranding sets you off on the wrong foot.
 Like-minded people from similar backgrounds and departments may be more likely to agree with one another, which can lead to disastrous or lackluster results.
 In contrast, inviting a variety of interest groups that will be affected by the rebranding, like marketing, human resources, customer service and more can create more productive discussions.
 It’s also important for your rebranding team to have cultural, ethnic and gender diversity to enhance opportunities for creativity and innovation.

-A rebrand won’t be successful if it doesn’t accurately capture and communicate your organization’s purpose, mission and values.
+- Closely examine (and possibly finetune) your core values – a rebrand won’t be successful if it doesn’t accurately capture and communicate your organization’s purpose, mission and values.
 It’s helpful to review each of these points and to survey both employees and external audiences to determine whether their perceptions align with the story you want your brand to tell.
 You may discover that your customers or prospects don’t associate your brand with the same words and emotions that you intended to express through your values.
 You may also learn that your values or mission statement need to evolve and better reflect the present and the future direction of your brand.
 Don’t rush to rebrand without first having a concrete understanding of who your brand is at its core.

-This issue can largely be avoided by opening up the rebranding process to a more diverse group of people that identify with the target audience and aren’t afraid to voice concerns.
+- Pivot away from elements that may cause controversy or confusion – this issue can largely be avoided by opening up the rebranding process to a more diverse group of people that identify with the target audience and aren’t afraid to voice concerns.
 However, it’s still an important point to consider.
 While you may be steadfast on a certain typography or a specific name for a brand, you should take a step back and review it from an outsider’s perspective.
 Could you be accused of cultural appropriation?
 Will a new logo or moniker cause confusion rather than clarity?

-Once all your rebranding ducks are in a row, it’s time to showcase your hard work and announce it internally and externally.
+- Consider tactics for unveiling – once all your rebranding ducks are in a row, it’s time to showcase your hard work and announce it internally and externally.
 Consider a press release for unveiling the branding and delving deeper into the inspiration.
 Videos can be an especially engaging way to explain the new look and tie the branding back to the customer, while an email from leadership helps employees feel informed and energized about the direction of the company.

-When rolling out new branding, it’s essential that you update all assets on your website, intranet, across your offices and anywhere else your branding may appear.
+- Maintain consistency wherever branding appears – when rolling out new branding, it’s essential that you update all assets on your website, intranet, across your offices and anywhere else your branding may appear.
 It’s also important that you establish a style guide and educate employees and partners on following the brand guidelines so that your fonts, colors, messaging and other elements are always communicated consistently.

 Successful B2B Rebranding